LukaJCB/blog/_posts/2016-4-5-the-benefits-of-frp-in-angular-2.markdown

 tags: Angular2 FRP RxJS ReactiveX Typescript
 ---

-In my last post, I tried to show how to do Functional Reactive Programming in Angular 2.
+In my [last post][lpost], I tried to show how to do Functional Reactive Programming in Angular 2.
 Now I've heard from some people that it's too complicated and you shouldn't do ever really do it.
 I definitely understand that, switching programming paradigms is probably the most difficult change you can make, as it requires you to forget almost everything you already learned.